infinitydaemon/OpSec-Kernel/Documentation/kbuild/makefiles.rst

   default option --strip-debug will be used.
 Otherwise, the INSTALL_MOD_STRIP value will be used as the option(s) to the strip command.

-INSTALL_DTBS_PATH
-  This variable specifies a prefix for relocations required by build roots.
-It defines a place for installing the device tree blobs.
-Like INSTALL_MOD_PATH, it isn't defined in the Makefile, but can be passed by the user if desired.
-Otherwise it defaults to the kernel install path.

 Makefile language
 =================